-Computer cluster

-n

-facebook Home Profile Friends Inhax Natasha Ludise Evans

-Natasha is thinking previously on the Hills What are you doing right novel Reque

-Ennd Ciltare w - Ep-11

-Deposit

-v.
+Computer cluster n facebook Home Profile Friends Inbox Natasha Louise ivans Na previous ly on the Hulls isstyndry - risar Requ 199 W [H] 3 Deposi v.
 1. A gesture of good will: "Will you be good and deposit £300 in my account please?"
 The letting agent asked the vacant student. n.
 2. A sum of money you will never see in its entirety again.

-Essay

-- n.
-1. A piece of written work studiously researched, containing a well constructed argument and an appropriate method of referencing.

-- 2. An interruption to an otherwise nice night before a deadline.3.
-A repetitive exercise, occurring intermittently, with the ability to make you blind.
+Essay - n.
+1. A piece of written work studiously researched, containing a well constructed argument and an appropriate method of referencing. - 2.
+An interruption to an otherwise nice night before a deadline.
+3. A repetitive exercise occurring intermittently, with the ability to - 3.
+A repetitive exercise, occuring intermittently, with the ability to make you blind.
+Five-a-day n.

-Five-a-day

-n.
 Recommend daily intake of pints of alcohol by medics (of the Worsley Building).

-Friendship

-n.
+Friendship n.
 Displayed through an act of mercy/selflessness.
 "Will you show your friendship by holding my hair while I vomit into this wardrobe?"

-Fruits

-n.
+Fruity n.
 Congregation of intellectuals with the common bond of cheese addiction and radioactive levels of intoxication.

-Homework
+Homework n.

+Hygiene 1.

+Joh

 n.

-Hygiene n.

-Jol

-n.
 Something in a far distant reality.
 Mystically named 'Grown-ups' often have one.

 Leeds Student

 n.
 An exemplary and impartial newspaper that would not stoop to obvious self-advertisement in the name of an informative article.

 Nutrition

 n.

+Recycl

-Recycl - v.
-1. To relieve a public house of the pint-shaped glass cluttering its establishment. - 2.
-To turn one's boxers or knickers inside out.
+- $\ensuremath{\text{v.\,1.}}$ To relieve a public house of the pint-shaped glass cluttering its establishment.

+- 2. To turn one's boxers or knickers inside out.

-Roger Stevens Building n.
+Roger Stevens Building

+n.

 Running

 v.
 A movement of legs at rapid speed, usually partaken in an effort to attend a lecture on time.

-School
+Schoo

 n. a place you thought you'd left behind two years ago only to find it as your centre of learning for the next three.

 Social

-n. pl.
-Bonding events with a confirmed guests to actual attendees ratio of 10:1.
+$\ensuremath{\text{n. pl.}}$ Bonding events with a confirmed guests to actual attendees ratio of 10:1.

-Twelve o clock
+Twelve 'o' clock

 n. a time in the day occurring only once.